-Initially, TEAL would pay for the grant but over time it is hoped that a sovereign wealth fund would take on much if not all of that burden.
+Initially, TEAL would pay for the BIG/UBI but over time it is hoped that a sovereign wealth fund would take on much if not all of that burden.
 Assuming a GDP of R2.8 Trillion (our guess for the 2017 GDP) and that the Total Economic Activity is 30 times that figure (a relationship we observed in an earlier TEAL exercise in 2011) the flow of money through the banking system would be R84 Trillion.
 As each Rand passing through the system represents both a deposit and a withdrawal, the actual TEALable amount would be double that (R168 Trillion).
 R2.1 Trillion is 1,25% of R168T.
-So a TEAL of 1.25% of the TEALable amount of R168 Trillion will deliver the R2.1 Trillion needed annually for a Basic Income Grant of R5000 per month for 34.4 million recipients.
+So a TEAL of 1.25% of the TEALable amount of R168 Trillion will deliver the R2.1 Trillion needed annually for a Basic Income Grant or Universal Basic Income of R5000 per month for 34.4 million recipients.
 Also see TEAL: The Big Picture.

 What about the drunks and drug addicts?

-With BIG in place there might be fewer people without hope and hopefully fewer addicts and alcoholics, but if an individual is determined to waste his or her life, while society may care and lend whatever support it can, at the end of the day, that individual’s life would be his or her own responsibility.
+With BIG/UBI in place there might be fewer people without hope and hopefully fewer addicts and alcoholics, but if an individual is determined to waste his or her life, while society may care and lend whatever support it can, at the end of the day, that individual’s life would be his or her own responsibility.

 What about those who don’t want to participate in the economy?

 The same applies as above.
 You do what you can to make them have fulfilling lives, but if they don‘t want to play, let them live their lives as they wish.

 What about those who are dysfunctional?